NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/02_cmake.md

 Now that we have basic `cmake` usage down, there's only a little more left to talk about before you're ready to strike out on your own.

-Let's create a more typical file structure, we're going to have a `src` directory that holds C++ implementation files, and an `include` directory that holds C++ header files.
+Let's create a more typical file structure, we're going to have an `src` directory that holds C++ implementation files, and an `include` directory that holds C++ header files.
 We're also going to create two new files, `name.cpp` and `name.hpp`.
 The final file structure should look like this: